bootdotdev/blog/content/stories/a-guide-to-all-the-types-of-functions-in-python.md

 ## Decorators

-Decorators are functions which add extra functionality to already existing functions.
+Decorators are functions which add extra functionality to previously existing functions.
 They are similar to closures but have a special syntax.

 ```python
 def decor(func):